Time running out for missing Indonesian submarine as U.S. joins search | Law-Order

 Australia, India, Malaysia, Singapore and the United States have sent specialised ships or aircraft in response to Indonesian requests for assistance.
 The U.S. Defence Department is sending "airborne assets" to assist in the submarine search, a Pentagon spokesman said.

+White House national security adviser Jake Sullivan told Indonesian Foreign Minister Retno Marsudi on Thursday the "United States would do everything possible to support Indonesia’s search and rescue effort," a spokeswoman said.
 Two Australian Navy ships were heading for the search area including a frigate with special sonar capabilities, the defence department said.
-Indonesia operates five submarines - two German-built Type 209s including Nanggala and three newer South Korean vessels.

-It has been seeking to modernise its defence capabilities but some of its equipment is old and there have been fatal accidents in recent years.
-(Additional reporting by Sultan Anshori in Denpasar, Agustinus Beo Da Costa and Stanley Widianto in Jakarta, Kate Lamb in Sydney, Colin Packham in Canberra and Idrees Ali in Washington; Writing by Ed Davies; Editing by Stephen Coates and Chizu Nomiyama)
+(Additional reporting by Sultan Anshori in Denpasar, Agustinus Beo Da Costa and Stanley Widianto in Jakarta, Kate Lamb in Sydney, Colin Packham in Canberra and Idrees Ali in Washington; Writing by Ed Davies; Editing by Stephen Coates, Chizu Nomiyama and Andrew Heavens)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)